hynwkm/StyleSync/README.md

 **Outfit Sharing:**

 -   Users can upload pictures of their outfits to share with the community.
--   Automatically provides links to purchase the item or the entire outfit directly.
+-   Automatically provides links to purchase the item or the entire outfit directly if bought through the app link.

 **User Rating System:**

 -   Users seeking guidance can rate individuals who provide fashion suggestions.
--   Upvote with specified tags like "friendly," "economical," or other relevant descriptors.

 **Recommendation Tags:**